guenthertom/stata-crashcourse/_sources/units/unit05_data_inspection/README.md

 <summary>✅ Solution</summary>

 **Correct answer: A** <br>
-0 is not part of the data.
+0 is not part of the data. <br>
 The -3 means that we count backwards, starting with 10 as the first observation.
 Thus, 8 is the third observation from the end of the list.
 </details>

-<h5>Exercise 2 – Generating and inspecting value labels</h5>
+<h5>Exercise 2 – Generating and inspecting value labels </h5>

-- Load the built-in *auto.dta*.
+- Load the built-in dataset *auto.dta*.
-- `Browse` the data and look for a String variable.
+- `browse` the data and look for a string variable.
-- `Encode` this variable.
+- `encode` this variable.
 What do you observe?
 - Use `codebook` to inspect the variable *foreign*.
-What are its value and attached value labels?
+What are its values and attached value labels?
-- `Recode` *foreign* so that the value 1 now equals 2.
+- `recode` *foreign* so that the value 1 now equals 2.
 What happens to the values and value labels?
 - Use `label dir` and `label list` to inspect all value labels of the data.

-<textarea id="ex2-1" rows="20"
+<textarea id="ex2" rows="20"
   style="width:100%;
          font-family: ui-monospace, SFMono-Regular, Menlo, Consolas, 'Liberation Mono', monospace;
          font-size: 0.95rem;